 Grain Bowls With Brussels and Sweet Potatoes

-Who doesn't love a grain bowl that's packed to the brim with everything good like maple-flavored Brussels sprouts, roasted sweet potatoes, chickpeas, kale, three types of grains, and kale?
-Brussels sprouts are one of the greens with the most protein, we already mentioned kale is great for you, and there are chickpeas.
+Who doesn't love a grain bowl, like this one from How Sweet Eats, that's packed to the brim with everything good like maple-flavored brussels sprouts, roasted sweet potatoes, chickpeas, three types of grains, and kale?
+Brussels sprouts are one of the veggies with the most protein, and chickpeas help up your intake even more.
 When you add in the grains, you're on protein overload (in a totally good way).

 Lentil Mushroom Stew

-Sometimes comfort food is a must, and that’s where this mushroom lentil gravy over mashed potatoes comes in.
+Sometimes comfort food is a must, and that’s where this mushroom lentil gravy over mashed potatoes from Minimalist Baker comes in.
 While lentils are a decent source of protein in and of themselves, when they are paired with potatoes it’s a home run (one large spud gives you a whopping eight grams of protein).
-Dip some crusty bread in the stew to make it even heartier.

 Pea and Mushroom Farro Risotto

 We simply can't talk about high-protein vegetarian recipes without including a tofu option, like this one from Pickled Plum.
 That's because tofu is a protein powerhouse, offering more than 10 grams of protein in a half-cup.
 This recipe calls for the tofu to be served in a bowl along with quinoa and black beans (among other things), rendering it one of the highest in protein we've mentioned thus far.
 You'll be missing out if you don't drizzle the homemade lime dressing on top.

 When you don't feel like cooking, is there anything simpler than a five-ingredient curry, like this one from Pinch of Yum?
 This take calls for browned tofu and sweet potato, which are both high in protein.
 Yes, there's also coconut milk and green curry paste, but the other winning ingredient here is broccoli—which brings in over four grams of protein per serving.